6.630.2 Absence and Leave for Military-Related Reasons

 1. An employee may use military-related FMLA for:

-1. Qualifying exigencies: Arising out of the fact that an employee’s spouse, son, daughter or parent is a covered military member on covered active duty (or has been notified of an impending call or order to covered active duty) in the Armed Forces; and
+1. Qualifying exigencies: Arising out of the fact that an employee’s spouse, child or parent is a covered military member on covered active duty (or has been notified of an impending call or order to covered active duty) in the Armed Forces; and

-2. 26-Week FMLA Military Family Leave: When an employee is the spouse, son, daughter, parent, or next of kin (defined as the nearest blood relative) of a covered servicemember with a serious injury or illness incurred in the line of duty, and provides care for such servicemember.
+2. 26-Week FMLA Military Family Leave: When an employee is the spouse, child, parent, or next of kin (defined as the nearest blood relative) of a covered servicemember with a serious injury or illness incurred in the line of duty and provides care for such servicemember.

 Qualifying Exigencies - Covered Active Duty or Call to Covered Active Duty Status

-1. An employee may request up to 12 administrative workweeks of military-related FMLA leave while his or her spouse, son, daughter, or parent is on covered active duty or called to covered active duty status for one or more of the following qualifying exigencies, pertaining to leave for a covered military member:
+1. An employee may request up to 12 administrative workweeks of military-related FMLA leave while their spouse, child, or parent is on covered active duty or called to covered active duty status for one or more of the following qualifying exigencies, pertaining to leave for a covered military member:

 1. Short-notice deployment: To address any issue that arises from the fact that a covered military member is notified of an impending call or order to covered active duty seven or fewer calendar days prior to the date of deployment.
 Leave taken for this purpose can be used for a period of up to seven calendar days beginning on the date a covered military member is notified of an impending call or order to covered active duty.